msimotwo/IDontTrustYou/README.md

    - Goal: Verify every user’s identity before granting access.

 2. **🔒 Network Micro-Segmentation**
    - Deployed **VMware NSX** to divide the network into secure segments.
+   - **VMware NSX** is a network virtualization and security platform that enables micro-segmentation, automated networking, and zero-trust security within cloud and on-prem environments.
+It’s important because it isolates workloads, controls east-west traffic, and prevents lateral movement, reducing the attack surface and enhancing overall security.
    - Why?
 To isolate critical assets and prevent attackers from moving laterally.

 3. **📜 Access Controls**
    - Implemented **Role-Based Access Control (RBAC)** and **Policy-Based Access Control (PBAC)**.
    - Purpose: Ensure users only access what they need—nothing more.
+   - 📜 Access Controls (What is RBAC/PBAC?)
+   - **RBAC (Role-Based Access Control)** → Grants access based on job roles (e.g., HR can access HR files, IT Admins can manage all systems).
+   - **PBAC (Policy-Based Access Control)** → Uses conditions like **location, device, or time** (e.g., files are only accessible from corporate devices or during work hours).
+   - **Why?** Ensures **least privilege access** and strengthens Zero Trust security.

 4. **📈 Continuous Monitoring**
    - Integrated **Splunk** and **Microsoft Sentinel** for real-time activity monitoring.